CemKaya1/DSA210-TermProject/README.md

 I'm currently looking to buy a second-hand car, and I’ve noticed that prices can vary a lot and decided to make it a little bit more scientific to determine whether a price is appropriate for the given car or not so that I don't buy an overpriced car.
 This project will help me (and others) understand which factors make a car more expensive or cheaper and prevent us from paying unnecesary money.

 ##  Data Collection
-- **Where will the data come from?** I will collect data by web scraping second-hand car listing websites.
+- **Where will the data come from?** I found a second hand car listings data from kaggle.
 - **What information will I collect?**
   - Car brand and model
   - Year of manufacture